 The flow of water downward through the soil layers is only done by water over field capacity (water in the effective porosity).
+For a frozen soil, percolation is only acting on the liquid water of the soil.
 A maximum percolation (mm/d) limits the flow between soil layers.
 For the upper soil layer it is mperc1, and for the second soil layer it is mperc2.
 These parameters are soil type dependent.
 Flow is also limited by how much water the lower layer can receive.